 With my dog, Gömbi at ‘Hosszúrét’, a hillside in suburban Budapest where we run a nature conservation project.
 Photo: Móni Czinder.

 During my childhood I was already fascinated by nature: the world of animals, plants and fungi.
-I am currently a member of Peter Török’s research group, a professor at Debrecen University, Hungary.
+I am currently a member of the MTA-DE Lendület Functional and Restoration Ecology Research Group at Debrecen University, Hungary.
 I work there as a public outreach expert and research associate and I am teleworking from Budapest, the capital of Hungary.
-I also work as a photo journalist for the Hungarian language National Geographic.
-You can find some of my articles here.
+My other part-time job is at Herman Ottó Institute Nonprofit Ltd., where I work as a nature conservation expert.
+I also work as a photo journalist for the Hungarian language National Geographic and tudas.hu.
+You can find some of my articles here and here.
 My scientific research deals with the reintroduction of endangered animals.
 I am proficient in English and French – I also understand a bit of Italian and German.

 In my logo you can see a European mudminnow, because I am participating in the conservation of this species.

 Data protection statement

 On this webpage we do not collect any personal data about visitors.
 The webpage is intentionally not connected with either Facebook or Google.
 We only collect information on the traffic of the webpage and its subpages.
 This data is anonymous, so on the editorial page the identity of the visiting people can not be viewed in any form.
 To collect this data, we do not use Google, but Matomo, which offers greater data protection.